G42 Leadership Academy

-Your supporters can donate toward your tuition by finding your photo and donation buttons under your class on our donation page.
-Donations are made via PayPal.
-There is also a recurring donation option for those who can commit to monthly support.
+Your supporters can donate toward your tuition by finding your photo and donation button under your specific class on our donation page.
+There is also a recurring donation option for those who want to commit to monthly support.
 Your support tracking site has been created for you to keep up to date on your fundraising status and who has given to you.
-The site is updated every week.
-Remember that donations that come in via check take time, so please be patient with this process.
+The site is updated every Monday.
+Remember that donations that come in via check take time, so please be patient with that process.

-If you have a solid support plan in place and would like to communicate that to help us better understand how you are fundraising, feel free to communicate this to our Financial Coordinator, Zach Ripley, at email@example.com.
+It is encouraged that you create a solid support plan and communicate that to help us better understand how you are fundraising.
+Please email your plans to our Financial Coordinator, Zach Ripley, at email@example.com.

 Tip: Bring a few blank checks from your personal account so that if someone wants to make a donation straight to your account, you will be able to

-Note: Upon your arrival, a bedding and housing deposit of 50 euro or $50 cash is necessary to receive your bedding and keys.
+Note: Upon your arrival, a bedding and housing deposit of 50 euro (or $50 USD) is necessary to receive your bedding and keys.
 You can receive the deposit back at the end of each semester contingent to the upkeep of bedding and return of keys.
 Please note this in your packing list.